 The financial statements have been prepared on the historical cost basis, except for financial assets designated as fair value through other comprehensive income (FVTOCI), which are measured at fair value in the statement of financial position.

 b) Cash

-Cash consists of cash on hand, and chequing and demand balances with Credit Union Central of Manitoba (CUCM) and chartered banks.
+Cash consists of cash on hand, and chequing and demand balances with and chartered banks.

 c) Regular assessments, special assessments, and financial assistance repayments